Mallinckrodt (NYSE:MNK) Cut to Strong Sell at ValuEngine

-ValuEngine cut shares of Mallinckrodt (NYSE:MNK) from a sell rating to a strong sell rating in a research note published on Wednesday, ValuEngine reports.
+Mallinckrodt (NYSE:MNK) was downgraded by analysts at ValuEngine from a “sell” rating to a “strong sell” rating in a note issued to investors on Wednesday, ValuEngine reports.

-Other research analysts also recently issued reports about the stock.
-Bank of America upped their target price on shares of Mallinckrodt to $3.00 and gave the company an underperform rating in a research note on Wednesday, February 26th.
-Cfra reduced their price objective on shares of Mallinckrodt from $6.00 to $4.00 and set a hold rating on the stock in a research note on Wednesday, April 1st.
-Wells Fargo & Co reissued a hold rating on shares of Mallinckrodt in a report on Wednesday, January 22nd.
-Citigroup assumed coverage on shares of Mallinckrodt in a report on Friday, April 24th.
-They set a sell rating on the stock.
-Finally, Barclays dropped their target price on shares of Mallinckrodt from $5.00 to $3.00 and set an equal weight rating on the stock in a report on Thursday, April 2nd.
-Four research analysts have rated the stock with a sell rating, eleven have given a hold rating and three have assigned a buy rating to the stock.
-The stock has a consensus rating of Hold and an average price target of $7.88.
+A number of other research analysts have also weighed in on MNK.
+Bank of America raised their target price on Mallinckrodt to $3.00 and gave the company an “underperform” rating in a report on Wednesday, February 26th.
+Wells Fargo & Co reissued a “hold” rating on shares of Mallinckrodt in a report on Wednesday, January 22nd.
+Barclays lowered their price target on shares of Mallinckrodt from $5.00 to $3.00 and set an “equal weight” rating on the stock in a report on Thursday, April 2nd.
+Citigroup began coverage on shares of Mallinckrodt in a research note on Friday, April 24th.
+They set a “sell” rating for the company.
+Finally, Cfra reduced their target price on shares of Mallinckrodt from $6.00 to $4.00 and set a “hold” rating on the stock in a report on Wednesday, April 1st.
+Four equities research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus price target of $7.88.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-SG Americas Securities LLC boosted its stake in Mallinckrodt by 67.5% during the first quarter.
-SG Americas Securities LLC now owns 258,768 shares of the company’s stock worth $512,000 after buying an additional 104,271 shares in the last quarter.
+Several institutional investors have recently made changes to their positions in the company.
+SG Americas Securities LLC grew its stake in shares of Mallinckrodt by 67.5% in the first quarter.
+SG Americas Securities LLC now owns 258,768 shares of the company’s stock worth $512,000 after acquiring an additional 104,271 shares during the last quarter.
 BlackRock Inc. boosted its stake in Mallinckrodt by 3.9% during the first quarter.
 BlackRock Inc. now owns 6,385,050 shares of the company’s stock worth $12,642,000 after buying an additional 240,759 shares in the last quarter.
 Commerzbank Aktiengesellschaft FI boosted its stake in Mallinckrodt by 287.8% during the first quarter.
 Commerzbank Aktiengesellschaft FI now owns 60,000 shares of the company’s stock worth $119,000 after buying an additional 44,528 shares in the last quarter.
 Beirne Wealth Consulting Services LLC boosted its stake in Mallinckrodt by 44.4% during the first quarter.
 Beirne Wealth Consulting Services LLC now owns 32,500 shares of the company’s stock worth $64,000 after buying an additional 10,000 shares in the last quarter.
-Finally, Strs Ohio boosted its stake in Mallinckrodt by 35.7% during the first quarter.
-Strs Ohio now owns 233,300 shares of the company’s stock worth $461,000 after buying an additional 61,400 shares in the last quarter.
-Hedge funds and other institutional investors own 92.23% of the company’s stock.
+Finally, Strs Ohio lifted its holdings in shares of Mallinckrodt by 35.7% during the first quarter.
+Strs Ohio now owns 233,300 shares of the company’s stock valued at $461,000 after acquiring an additional 61,400 shares during the period.
+Institutional investors and hedge funds own 92.23% of the company’s stock.

 Mallinckrodt Company Profile